Website Development and Design:

 - Mickie's Sweet Spot

 Site for a local business and friend.
-Developed in 2015 using WordPress
+Developed in 2015 using WordPress.
+(And now, sadly, defunct.)

 - Driving in Japan (and Passing the Driver's Test)

 An internet guide I wrote in Japan after my own experiences with the matter.
-Wrote in 2004
+Designed and written in 2004 (and gawd, it's so very 90's; gag me with a font tag)

-My previous site (still live to the world, embarrassingly).
+My previous site (still live to the world, embarrassingly enough).
 Designed and developed 2002

 Features: Chips / bet changeable at any point.
 Watch chips change as you win and lose.
 If you play enough, a waitress will offer you a drink, but you better tip her or she might not come back.
 A Hint option will display standard guidelines.